Soviet and Russian Bombers

 The Russian attraction for giant aircraft continued after Sikorsky had departed.
 The work was continued under the guidance of A. N. Tupolev.
 The ANT-4 (TB-1), built in 1925, was a twin-engine heavy bomber with a low cantilever wing, clearly derived from Junkers, that could carry a maximum payload of 3.5 tons or 1 ton of bombs for a range of 850 miles.
 The TB-1 set the pattern for large Soviet heavy bombers through the 1930's.
 The ANT-6 (TB-3) was a heavy four-engine bomber that entered service in 1932, several years before the American B-17.
 The TB-3 weighed about 40,000 pounds and could carry a maximum of 5 tons of bombs.
 The ANT-16 (TB-4), designed to carry about a 10-ton bombload (twice that of the TB-3), had six engines -- four mounted on the wing leading-edge and two mounted in tandem above the fuselage.
 Serious vibration problems of the aft body and tail brought the program to a halt by September 1933.
 By 1936, the decision was made to terminate further work on super-heavy aircraft.

+The monopolist in the middle class supersonic bombers for many years was Tupolev.
+However, he created a Tu-22 could not only displace the subsonic Tu-16, but also to make it a serious competitor.
+Only in the mid 70s did indeed adopt a supersonic medium bomber Tu-22M, dubbed "Bekfayr."
 Much of the bomber development during 1945-54 was done by the Tupolev OKB, proceeding from the Bull (Tu-4 B-29 copy} to the Badger and Bear.
 Tupolev began post-WW II large aircraft development by copying the US B-29, three of which were forced down in the Soviet far east in 1944.
 The resultant copy, Tu-4, appeared at the Tushino Air Show in 1947.
 A civilian version was also built but not produced.
 A considerably larger bomber version, the Barge, also evolved.
 Then, proceeding from straight-wing piston-engine designs, Tupolev developed the twin-jet swept-wing Badger bomber and the large turboprop swept-wing Bear bomber.
 The Badger also evolved into the world's first swept-wing jet civil transport, the Tu-104, while the Bear evolved into the Tu-114 civil transport and the Tu-126 AWACS.

 An element of competition was introduced through Myasishchev, with a large straight-wing propellerdriven project M-13, an airplane that was not produced, and the Mya-4 Bison fourjet strategic bomber.
 In 1954 the USSR displayed a new long-range four-engine swept-wing jet bomber during May Day celebrations in Moscow.
 At first, Western experts believe the new bomber, comparable to the B-52, was an Iluyshin or Tupolev, but later identify it as the Myasishchev Mya-4 Bison.
 Subsequently, the Bison serves in small numbers as a strategic bomber, maritime reconnaissance craft, and aerial tanker.